Open communities

 • Drive change: modern ways to contribute to science, and not based on hierarchy

-R-Ladies changed the landscape of the R project (de Queiroz 2019)
+R-Ladies changed the landscape of the R project (de Queiroz 2019, opens a pdf)

 • Mission: to promote gender diversity in the R community.